daveschudel/Fedora-KDE/README.md

 * Icons - Miya (download from the Icons dialog)
 * Colors - Nord Light (download from the Colors dialog)
 * Fonts - Comfortaa
-* Plasma Style - Oxygen
+* Plasma Style - Breeze Alpha Black (allows for a transparent taskbar)
 * Window Decorations - Breeze, but I change the window title so it's on the right.
 * Splash Screen - Breeze